Sri Indera Sakti-class support ship: Characteristics

-The ships were designed as a platform of support and it was able to stay in the operational area for a long period of 2 months.
+The ships were designed as a platform of support and it was able to stay in the operational area for a long period of two months.
 To enable the ships to carry out its role as a support ship, they are able to support up to six small-sized patrol boats such as Mine Counter Measures Vessel (MCMV) and Patrol Craft (PC).
 There are also various stores, containers, residences and workshops that enable the vessels to provide assistance as soon as possible to other vessels.
-KD Sri Indera Sakti is armed with one Bofors 57mm gun and two 20mm automatic cannon while KD Mahawangsa is armed with two Bofors 57mm guns and two 20mm automatic cannon.
+KD Sri Indera Sakti is armed with one Bofors 57 mm gun and two 20mm automatic cannon while KD Mahawangsa is armed with two Bofors 57 mm guns and two 20 mm automatic cannon.
 Both ships are able to accommodate one medium size helicopter.

 Major operation

 KD Mahawangsa has been dispatched to aid victims of the 2004 Indian Ocean earthquake, and to send humanitarian aid to Afghan refugees in 2001.
 She also delivered armoured infantry vehicles from 4th Infantry Brigade (Mech) as part of peacekeeper forces for Operation Astute during the 2006 East Timor crisis.

 Both ships also actively took part in the fight against piracy in the Gulf of Aden in December 2008.
 In the same month, KD Sri Indera Sakti successfully aided the Chinese ship MV Zhenhua 4.

 In 2009, the KD Sri Indera Sakti dispatched two helicopters that successfully repelled two Somali pirate skiffs attempting to capture the Indian tanker MT Abul Kalam Azad.